 During your training, you will have the opportunity to work in a dental team as part of community-based dental teaching experience at South Bristol Community Hospital.

-The course is subject to a number of thorough clinical and theoretical assessments.
-Methods of assessment include essay writing, multiple short-answer questions, e-assessment and continuous clinical assessment.
+The course involves numerous clinical and theoretical assessments, which may include essay writing, multiple short-answer questions, e-assessment and continuous clinical assessment.
 Summative assessment is used for progression throughout the course.

 What are my career prospects?

-Once qualified, you can register with the General Dental Council (GDC) and work in a variety of settings including general dental practices, salaried dental services, specialist practices, hospitals and industry.
+Once qualified you can register with the General Dental Council (GDC) and work in a variety of settings, including general dental practice, salaried dental services, specialist practices, hospitals and industry.

-You will be a vital part of any dental team, working collaboratively and providing primary dental care and oral healthcare advice to a wide range of patients.
+You will be a vital part of any dental team, able to work collaboratively and provide primary dental care and oral healthcare advice to a wide range of patients.